Teenage Mutant Ninja Turtles Value Guide

 4. 4

-Variants and running changes across the long Playmates run, plus playsets and vehicles complete in box
+Variants and running changes (the early soft-head Turtles), plus playsets and vehicles complete in box

 Teenage Mutant Ninja Turtles pieces collectors ask about